History & gardens

 - The Church

 St Mary’s church was built in 1840, designed by Sir Henry Roberts to resemble a twelfth century Norman church.
 Architect Samuel Sanders Teulon added the flying buttresses and the angels at the four corners.
 The yew tree in the churchyard is said to be over 800 years old!
 Today the church is deconsecrated but is an important piece of history at The Elvetham.

 - Here we are

 In 1953 Sir Richard Calthorpe sold the house to ICI who, in 1965, subsequently sold it to Lansing Bagnall, an engineering company based in Basingstoke.
-In August 2001 The Elvetham was acquired by the Dare family who are the principal owners and also own The Petersham Hotel in Richmond upon Thames, Surrey.
+In 2001, The Elvetham was acquired by the Dare family who were the principal owners for 18 years until it was sold in November 2019 to Jastar Capital.